 The University of Arkansas Clinton School of Public Service is committed to providing its students, faculty, and staff with the safest possible learning environment.
 The school will continue to provide the most accurate and reliable information regarding the coronavirus (COVID-19) pandemic in accordance with CDC Guidelines.

-The Arkansas Department of Health will post school-level data for active cases each Monday and Thursday during the 2020-21 academic year.
+The Arkansas Department of Health will post school-level data for active cases each Monday and Thursday.
 This data includes public, private, and institutions of higher education.
 That report, and more, can be found on the Arkansas Department of Health’s Coronavirus Resources page.

 Basic Rules and Safety Precautions